-Syrian troops clear Bedouin fighters from Suwayda, declare end to clashes
+Syria clears fighters from Druze city of Suwayda, declares halt to clashes

-Announcement comes after President Ahmed al-Sharaa orders a new truce in the predominantly Druze province and the US brokers deal to end Israeli strikes.
+Announcement comes after President Ahmed al-Sharaa orders a new truce between Druze and Bedouin factions and the US brokers a deal to end Israeli strikes.

-Syria’s government has cleared Bedouin fighters from the predominantly Druze city of Suwayda and declared an end to the deadly clashes there, hours after deploying security forces to the restive southern region.
+Syria’s government says it has cleared Bedouin fighters from the predominantly Druze city of Suwayda and declared a halt to the deadly clashes there, hours after deploying security forces to the restive southern region.

 The announcement on Saturday came after Syrian President Ahmed al-Sharaa ordered a new ceasefire between Bedouin and Druze groups, following a separate United States-brokered deal to avert further Israeli military intervention in the clashes.